Lesson 4 of 8 - evolve and enjoy high-nurturance relationships

 Commit to working patiently at the steps in Q1 above.

 imagine the "uncaring" bioparent as swathed in bloody bandages walking with two canes, and shift blame or contempt for her or him to compassion - without sacrificing your needs, limits, values, or integrity.
-If you "can't do that," assess yourself for significant false-self wounds and take appropriate action;
+If you "can't do that," assess yourself for significant psychological wounds and take appropriate action;

 get clear on what you can and cannot change, and let go of expecting things this troubled parent cannot provide without hitting true bottom and self-motivated healing. and...